mwmdev/sly/README.md

-# sly: CLI Slideshow Generator
+# sly: a simple cli slideshow generator

 `sly` is a lightweight and flexible command-line tool for creating slideshows from your image collections.
 With support for tansition effect, soundtrack, and title slide, `sly` makes it easy to quickly turn your photos into nice-looking videos.